-Temperature is critical in every cultivars growth.
-Extreme hotness or coldness can lead to plant death.
+Temperature is critical in every cultivar’s growth.
+If your grow room is way too cold or too hot, it can lead to plant death.
 Hence, we must enforce the necessary measures to provide our crop with the most suitable condition to thrive.

 In this article, we will tap into the different techniques we can use.
 This is to ensure appropriate levels of temperature maintenance throughout the grow room.

 Before proceeding with the abnormalities, let us discuss first the basics.
 So, what is actually considered the normal temperature for plants?